2 May 2026

 Week in the Review

-In a holiday-shortened and volatile week, the Indian benchmark indices ended on a positive note, despite mixed global and domestic cues.
-Investor sentiment remained cautious amid the lack of progress in US–Iran talks, a sharp surge in crude oil prices, continued FII selling, and a steep depreciation in the Indian rupee, which touched a fresh record low during the week.
+In a holiday-shortened and volatile week, the Indian benchmark indices closed higher, despite mixed global and domestic cues.
+Market participants showed cautious activity amid the lack of progress in US–Iran talks, an increase in crude oil prices, continued FII selling, and a depreciation in the Indian rupee, which touched a new low level during the week.

 Indices Analysis